mhbai/Subtitle-Translator-for-LM-Studio/README.md

 ## Version History

+### Version 1.8 (2025-08-05)
+- **Enhanced OpenRouter Model Selection**: Now you can choose from all current models available at OpenRouter.ai.
+The model selector dynamically uses the selected model ID, API endpoints, and applies them when using the chosen model.
+This ensures the program always provides the current range of AI models available from the provider.
+- **Expanded Language Support**: Added two new Chinese language variants:
+  - **Taiwan-style Chinese** - zh_tw
+  - **Hong Kong-style Chinese** - zh_hk

 ### Version 1.7 (2025-05-22)
 - **New OpenRouter Model**: Added a new OpenRouter model to expand translation options:
   - **openrouter.ai: Qwen3 235B A22B** (free)